naweriindustries/fotomax/README.md

 # fotomax
-A movies streaming website with Admin panel PHP - Naweri Industries
+A movies streaming website with Admin panel PHP - Naweri Industries Remove <meta name="robots" content="noindex, nofollow"> from each page as it prevents google robot from crawling your website

 --------------------------------------------------------------------------------
 This Script Is Designed By Naweri Industries